dennisbartol/Vue-Knowledge/various/atFont-face.md

 **Where to place font files?**</br>
 In a Vue 3 project, font files are typically placed inside the src/assets/fonts/ directory.
-If using Vite, @ resolves to the src/ directory.
+When using Vite, `@` resolves to the `src/` directory.

-Would you like help with dynamically loading fonts or ensuring compatibility across browsers?